EchoSingh/Study-Notes/notes/Software Engineering and Testing/Module 1.md

 This diagram highlights how test plans are the link between the validation activities on the right side of the "V" and the development phases on the left, demonstrating the systematic and parallel nature of testing in a plan-driven environment.

 ---

+9. With a neat diagram, explain the software evolution process.